ylzzzzz/linearregression/README.md

 #> [1] 8.649588e-11
 ```

-More detailed tutorial can be found in the vignettes.
+More detailed tutorials can be found in the vignettes.

 ## Getting help